fivenorth-io/docs/docs/sponsored-node/required-network-parameters.md

 === "TestNet"

-    Self-serve onboarding secrets are not available for MainNet.
+    Self-serve onboarding secrets are not available for TestNet.
 Please contact nodesupport@fivenorth.io to start the process

 === "MainNet"